microsoft/typespec/.chronus/changes/use-shell-for-cmd-2024-8-13-11-39-59.md

   - typespec-vscode
 ---

-Use shell execution for spawn execution for .cmd file(i.e. tsp-server) in windows
+Use "shell" when spawning execution of .cmd file(i.e. tsp-server.cmd) in windows